 - Hydrogen production (which could be used to produce direct reduce iron) is poised to be heavily subsidised, while the use of steel scrap is not.

 - Under the Innovation Fund, innovative solutions (which include hydrogen-based or CCS-based production) are eligible to EU funding, whereas scrap use is not.

 - Free allocation is to be phased out by 2034 with the introduction of a Carbon Border Adjustment Mechanism (CBAM).
-However, its recently announced implementation rules leave way to circumvention, which puts the system’s effectiveness (and phase out of free allocation) at risk.
+However, its implementation rules leave way to circumvention, which puts the system’s effectiveness (and phase out of free allocation) at risk.